 eBay & PayPal payment holds (The “PayPal Jail”)

-During your first three months selling on eBay using PayPal, you will witness some payment holdouts.
-These apply to sellers that have yet to complete 25 transactions, haven’t reached $250 in gross sales and are rated below standard.
+During your first three months of selling on eBay using PayPal, you will witness some payment holdouts.
+These apply to sellers that have yet to complete 25 transactions, haven’t reached $250 in gross sales, and are rated below standard.
 The holds will last for one of three options: